cascadiajs/2013.cascadiajs.com/d3_for_everything-natevw.md

 As Bret Victor's essay "Magic Ink" points out, most of [software is visualization](http://worrydream.com/MagicInk/#most_software_is_information_software) — by imagining your interface as an interactive chart, building an entire app with with a DOM-based visualization library starts to make sense!
 Well-crafted code using D3 looks declarative, can be debugged imperatively, and lets you efficiently react to asynchronous or realtime updates.
-We'll look at how D3 combines what *is* right about jQuery with architectural sanity like Knockout/Angular/Ember devs get.
+What's not to like?

 This talk will defend using D3 for everything, show how to do it well, and explain what sort of architecture(s) can result.
+We'll look at how D3 combines what *is* right about jQuery with the architectural sanity of Knockout/Angular/Ember–type capital-F frameworks, offering the best of both worlds.

 ## Speaker Bio